 Which wood type is right for your player?

-Phoenix offers the K271 Youth Wood Bat in the choice of birch or a maple species.
-These two woods support the highest balance between proper weight (absolutely critical to developing the right swing) and durability (especially when not hitting on the proper side of the bat, which is why we do not offer youth bats in ash).
-Of the two woods, birch is recommended.
-For undisciplined hitters, birch is more forgiving, especially when not having the logo facing the sky when striking the ball or when miss-hitting further up or down the barrel.
+Phoenix offers the K271 Youth Wood Bat in birch.
+It supports the highest balance between proper weight (absolutely critical to developing the right swing) and durability (especially when not hitting on the proper side of the bat), Maple, used for high school age and older player's bats, makes this youth bat too heavy.
+Ash is not durable enough.
+For undisciplined hitters, birch is the most forgiving, especially when not having the logo facing the sky when striking the ball or when miss-hitting further up or down the barrel.

 Little League Wood Bat Compliance:

 Per Little League rule 1.10, bats for Little League (majors) and below, shall be a smooth, rounded stick and made of wood or of material tested and proved acceptable to Little League standards.
 It shall not be more than 33 inches in length, not be more than two and one-quarter inches in diameter, and if wood, not less than fifteen-sixteenth inches in diameter (7/8 inch for bats less than 30 inches) at its smallest part.

 In regard to the new USA Baseball bat standard: solid, one-piece wood bats that adhere to Little League’s regulations will be allowed for play with or without the USA Baseball mark.
 So, if you have a Phoenix wood youth bat, you are all set!